 Speakers include a large number of invited guests from the UK and abroad.

-Seminars are held weekly during term-time from October to June, and take place from 4-5 pm in the Henry Charnock Lecture Theatre of the National Oceanography Centre, Southampton.
+Seminars are held the 1st and 3rd Friday of the month during term-time from October to June, and take place from 13:00-14:00 in the Henry Charnock Lecture Theatre of the National Oceanography Centre Southampton.

 The Geology, Geochemistry and Geophysics Seminar Series (G3 Seminars) take place twice a month, usually on Tuesdays at 15:00h in Node Room 074/02.
 These specialised talks deal with a broad range of topics within the Geosciences and are given by both internal and external researchers at any stage of their academic career.